jjacobson95/Metagenomics_Snakemake_Pipeline/README.md

 # Metagenomics_Snakemake_Pipeline
 Metagenomics snakemake pipeline to find Relative Species Abundance.
- * The goal of this pipeline is to join all the following steps into one cohesive python script.

 Pipeline Now Functional.
+See notes in Snakefile for more information.

+ Steps:
  1)‎ Deinterleave with **BBmap**
  2) Quality Check and Trimming with **fastp**
  3) Assembly with **MetaSPAdes**